 Secure File Copy (scp)

 Both source and destination file names can include host and user specifications to indicate that files are to be copied to or from that host.
 Copies between two remote hosts are permitted.
 Wildcards are supported.
 When recursion is off (the default), name substitution occurs on file names only, not directories.
 When recursion is enabled (using -r), name substitution includes files and directories.
 By default, existing files are overwritten.
 To control overwrite behavior, use --overwrite.
-(If the files are identical no transfer occurs regardless of this setting value.)

 Because scp uses authentication and encryption provided by ssh, a Secure Shell server must be running on the remote computer.
 Settings for scp connections are controlled by the ssh client configuration file.
 For details about these settings, see Client Configuration Keywords.